Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Bethlehem is not an outlier.
 Across the country, millions of kids are struggling.
 According to the National Assessment of Educational Progress, 32 percent of fourth-graders and 24 percent of eighth-graders aren't reading at a basic level.
 Fewer than 40 percent are proficient or advanced.

 One excuse that educators have long offered to explain poor reading performance is poverty.
-In Bethlehem, a small city in eastern Pennsylvania that was once a booming steel town, there are plenty of poor families.
+In Bethlehem, a small city in Eastern Pennsylvania that was once a booming steel town, there are plenty of poor families.
 But there are fancy homes in Bethlehem, too, and when Silva examined the reading scores he saw that many students at the wealthier schools weren't reading very well either.

 Silva didn't know what to do.
 To begin with, he didn't know how students in his district were being taught to read.
 So, he assigned his new director of literacy, Kim Harper, to find out.